Being single isn’t easy. Especially in today’s recessionary

 Money earned in a single generation skips the middle classes and so I’m richer than I need to be, but not as wealthy as my children would like.

 Broke analyses how affluent middle class families were afflicted by a new austerity for which they only have themselves to blame.
-I’m guessing it doesn’t end well, so it’s up to me to change my narrative.
+It can’t end well, so it’s up to me to change my narrative.

 I thought it would be healthier for me to write and work from home.
-My kids don’t need me healthier.
+Apparently, my kids don’t need me healthier.
 They need me wealthier.

 Please share this with your network if you think they might enjoy it.